Skip to content

 LUPNUMBER® reduced accident risk by 50–63% at clients such as Scania, SCA, and SSAB.

 I built the platform from scratch.
-The result was not just adoption or engagement.
-It changed behavior in safety-critical environments and produced measurable operational impact.
+The result was not adoption metrics.
+Drivers changed how they worked, and the accident numbers followed.

 Signature method